Otto Wagner. The pioneer of Modern Urbanism (2.5h)

 Otto Wagner died in 1918 in Vienna.

 Vienna had a higher density of conservative nobility than Budapest, the other co-capital of the Austrian-Hungarian Empire, and this fact delayed the entrance of this new artistic movement in Vienna.
 It was not until 1896 that the painter Gustav Klimt and a number of other artists quit the conservative Künstlerhaus and founded a new art association called Secession, a name used by a popular building completed in 1898 and used by many of the members of this movement, artists like Otto Wagner or Josef Hoffman.

 This private, special theme tour is suitable for those who would like to immerse in the atmosphere of Vienna 1900, when it was the cultural capital of Europe, like Florence was around 1500.
 In the year 1900 the City of Music was the seventh largest city in the world.
 Nowadays the Austrian capital is not in the the list of the “100 largest cities in the world”.

-If you feel that this private tour can be of interest to your colleagues share it with them in your Social Networks:
+If you feel that this private tour can be of interest to your friends share it with them in your social networks: